mkubasz/cv/README.md

   - Improve 3G technology.
   - Create and implement the architecture to routing system in 5G technology.
   - Scrum master role.
-  - Working on testing platform to emulate hole network.
+  - Working on testing platform to emulate hole network. <br>
   **_Technologies used:_** Python, C++.
 <br><br>